no-garlic/lyrical/README.md

  - Implement Templates
  - bug: API's dont send blank values to the database, so if I delete all text in a textbox and save, it wont delete it.
  - Structure: drag and drop not working to the last slot

-## Todo
  - Add a cancel button for Structure page
  - Implement updateNavigationButtonStates

+## Todo
- - Add Skip to Hook Page if empty
+ - Can Skip Hook Page if empty

  - Lyrics page is 2 parts: first time, show: Generate Lyrics only, after that change the controls so can only generate new lyrics for sections, and edit lines of sections
  - Update prompts about combining vocalisations, eg, ah, aah or ah-ah-ah, ooh-ah-ahh